Machine learning forecasts of the cosmic distance duality relation with strongly lensed gravitational wave events: Introduction

+Here we follow the approach of Ref.~\cite{Hogg:2020ktc}, especially as we also use mock GW events, albeit we assume that they can be lensed so that we also extract the angular diameter distance.
+Using the mock data, where we know the fiducial cosmology, allows us to assess the quality of the fit and determine whether the GA and the GP can successfully determine the underlying model.

-The paper is organized as follows: In Sec.~\ref{sec:methodology} we describe the methodology to generate the ET mock data and the ML implementation.
+Our paper is organized as follows: In Sec.~\ref{sec:methodology} we describe the methodology to generate the ET mock data points and the machine learning (ML) implementation.
 In Sec.~\ref{sec:results} we present our reconstructions for the GP and GA, while in Sec.~\ref{sec:conclusions} we summarize our conclusions.